cs1302uga/cs1302-tutorials/javafx/javafx.md

    * Move your mouse over the button.
 You should notice that the styling of the button changes automatically as your mouse cursor enters and leaves the visual area of the button (the change is very subtle. look closely).
      Click on the button.
 Similarly, the styling of the button will change.
 As you interact with the button, you are actually causing the button to generate events!
-These events have default ebent handlers that cause the button's style to change.
+These events have default event handlers that cause the button's style to change.

 1. When a user clicks on a button, that causes the button to generate an